mnwinter/Amazon-Little-H-Drive/README.md

 ---

-## 📜 License
+## ⚖️ License

+This project’s **software, 3D models, and documentation** are released under the **Mini H Drive Robot License (MIT Non-Commercial Variant)**.

+- ✅ Free for personal, educational, and research use
+- ❌ Not allowed for resale, manufacturing, or commercial use without permission

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See the [LICENSE](LICENSE) file for full details.

----